e23e/Billing-Soft-Python/README.md

     ```
     pyinstaller --hidden-import babel.numbers project.py --noconsole --onefile --icon=slogo.ico
     ```

+#Screenshot
+###Login Page

+###Dashboard

+###Invoice

 # license
-This APP is licensed with MIT license.
+This App is licensed with MIT license.
 For moreinfo [Read](https://opensource.org/licenses/MIT)
+Note: This App uses Ghostscript for printing the pdf.
+The Ghostscript is owned by Artifex and they have their own license terms, [Ref](https://www.ghostscript.com/license.html)
 # Bugs
 This software may conatin many bugs(Functional/Security), If you found any bugs you can report it via [Email](mailto:merbin8300@gmail.com)